ruslan-kurchenko/netty-http-server/README.md

 > This handler has only one public constructor without and arguments.
 By default inner variable `CHECK_INTERVAL = 0`, it's mean that handler doesn't call with `doAccounting()` method.

 ####Additional
 **The Server has two branches:**

 - `master` - implementation totally based on data base, so we can't get all unique requests via saving all connections to data base, after a little bit time server will start work very slowly.
 But in this case we can get all number of connections correctly, ofc. it's it my implementation, and ofc. it's not best way.
-- `unique-request-dao` - in this case I implemented count number of unique request via [`HashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html) and one synchronized method, so now we may see correct unique requests counting.
+- `unique-request-dao` - in this case I had implemented count number of unique request via [`HashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html) and one synchronized method, so now we may see correct unique requests counting.
 To do that I changed `ServerConnectionCountHandler` and create new DAO - [`UniqueReqDao`](https://github.com/henko-okdev/netty-http-server/blob/unquie-req-dao/src/main/java/com/henko/server/dao/UniqueReqDao.java) for more flexibility.
+This DAO gets all information about unique requests to the server from `ServerConnectionCountHandler`.

 >In folder [`~/screenshots`](https://github.com/henko-okdev/netty-http-server/tree/unquie-req-dao/screenshots)
-you can find results of server test for two cases which was considered above.
+you can find results of the server test for two cases which was considered above.

 **Also server has some classes helpers:**